 What Does a Certified Police Report Look like?

-Why Doesn’t DMV Have a Police Report on File for My Accident?
+Why Doesn’t DMV Have a Certified Police Report on File for My Accident?

-NYS DMV only keeps police accident reports on file for 4 years AND the report indicates the cost of repairs to the vehicle was more than $1000 or there was an injury.
+NYS DMV only keeps police accident reports on file for four (4) years AND only if the report indicates the cost of repairs to the vehicle was more than $1,000 or there was an injury.

 Older Than 4 Years: If your accident was more than four years ago, DMV will no longer have your report on file.
 If the accident date is too old to obtain a record at NYS DMV, submit a FOIL request for records at NYS DOT.